k21971/EvilHack/doc/evilhack-changelog.md

 - Successful spellcasting helps in remembering the spell cast
 - Fix: follow up to 'oil burning secret door described as spell'
 - Enshelled tortles are immune to most bite attacks
+- Fix: being able to fall though a trap door/hole to Mine Town before defeating the Goblin King